oliverproud/oliverproud.github.io/_posts/2020-01-22-ml-questions-post.md

 **Supervised Learning:**

-The dataset is a collection of labelled examples, each example $$x_i$$ is a feature vector.
-The goal of a supervised machine learning algorithm is to use this labelled dataset to train a model that takes a feature vector $$x_i$$ as input and output a label or labels that best match this feature vector.
+Supervised learning involves training a machine learning algorithm on a dataset of labeled examples, with each example being a feature vector $$x_i$$ with a corresponding label $$y_i$$.
+The trained algorithm will take a feature vector $$x_i$$ as input and produce a label or labels that best match this input vector.

 **Unsupervised Learning:**

-The dataset is a collection of unlabelled examples, where again $$x_i$$ is a feature vector.
-The goal of an unsupervised machine learning algorithm is to use the unlabelled dataset to find some previously unknown pattern, ways this can be used are:
+Unsupervised learning involes using a dataset of unlabled examples, where again $$x_i$$ is a feature vector that does not have a corresponding label and the goal of the unsupervised algorithm is to find some pattern in the data that was previously unkown.
+Ways this can be used are [1]:

 - Clustering
   - For clustering, the model returns the ID of the cluster for each feature in the dataset
 - Anomaly (outlier) Detection
   - In anomaly detection, the model's output is a value describing how different the example is from the usual examples
 - Dimensionality Reduction
   - In dimensionality reduction, the output vector has fewer features than the input vector.
-[1]

 ### 2. What is the bias-variance trade-off?